3 Ways to Sync Stripe Transactions with NetSuite

 Before you dive in, make sure you have administrative access to both your Stripe and NetSuite accounts.
 For a comprehensive setup like the official Stripe Connector for NetSuite, you’ll need to work with an official partner.
 While it might be tempting to go it alone, working with a partner ensures that complex details like data mapping and compliance are handled correctly from day one.
 This initial investment of time and resources pays off by preventing costly errors and rework later.
 Having an expert guide you through the process is the fastest way to get your systems communicating effectively.

-A Step-by-Step Guide to API Configuration
+Step-by-Step API Configuration

 The first technical step is to establish a connection using API keys.
 Think of these keys as secure passwords that allow Stripe and NetSuite to identify and trust each other.
 If you don't have one already, you'll need to create a Stripe account by providing your business and banking details.
 Once your account is active, you can get your API keys from the 'Developers' section of your Stripe dashboard.
 You’ll find two types: a "publishable" key and a "secret" key.
 You'll use these keys within your integration tool or connector to authorize the data sync between the platforms.